 3. A copy of the Student Aid Report [SAR] from Free Application for Federal Student Aid [FAFSA], if you are applying for, or have applied for student aid.

 4. Personal Essay.
-In your essay, please answers the question (in 250 words or less) “How will this scholarship help you meet your educational and career goals?”
+In your essay, please answers the question (in 250 words or less) “How will this scholarship help you meet your career and life's goals?”

 Mail your application package to: